The precedence principle

 The percentage of money, time, and space at your disposal would be split roughly 40% yourself, 35% your partner and 25% your children.
 There is no exact optimum.
 There will be periods where you go off and do something 100% for you.
 At other times, you will stop everything to address something for the children.
 It is only an approximate reasonable average.

 Holidays and days out are chosen sometimes to appease the children and sometimes to fulfil the adults.
 If they complain, so be it.
-If they whinge about not getting the latest plaything that all their friends have, then so be it.
+If they whinge about not getting the latest playthings that all their friends have, then so be it.
 Adults want their own playthings too and resources are limited.
 When children turn into self-sustaining entities themselves, they can buy whatever they want.
 They will have years and years to choose how they spend their time.

 Copyright © 2003-2024.
 Ignorance Paradox all rights reserved